 It’s 100 feet long and works best with a host of devices, including your laptop, desktop, router, switch, modem, DSL, Hub gaming consoles (Xbox, PS2,3, and more).

-Cat6 Ethernet Cable
+What is Cat6 Ethernet Cable?

 Additionally, it helps protect the cable from unwanted interference and crosstalk.